-(a) Any person may submit a design or survey locate request to the “One-Call Notification System” or to an operator that provides an in-house program that meets the operational requirements as described in subsection (a) of Section 37-15-5.
-The design or survey locate request shall describe the tract or parcel of land for which the design or survey locate request has been submitted with sufficient particularity as defined by policies developed and promulglated by the “One-Call Notification System” or to an operator that provides an in-house program that meets the operational requirements as described in subsection (a) of Section 37-15-5 to enable the facility operator to ascertain the precise tract or parcel of land involved and state the name, address, telephone number, and facsimile number of the person who has submitted the design or survey locate request and the company name of the project owner.
+(a) Any person may submit a design or survey locate request to the “One-Call Notification System”.
+The design or survey locate request shall describe the tract or parcel of land for which the design or survey locate request has been submitted with sufficient particularity as defined by policies developed and promulgated by the “One-Call Notification System” to enable the facility operator to ascertain the precise tract or parcel of land involved and state the name, address, telephone number, and facsimile number of the person who has submitted the design locate or survey request and the company name of the project owner.

-(b) Within five working days after a design or survey locate request has been submitted to the “One-Call Notification System” or to an operator that provides an in-house program that meets the operational requirements as described in subsection (a) of Section 37-15-5 for a proposed project, the operator shall respond by one of the following methods:
+(b) Within five working days after a design or survey locate request has been submitted to the “One-Call Notification System” for a proposed project, the operator shall respond by one of the following methods:

 (1) Marking the approximate location of all underground facilities in the area of proposed excavation.